 Our interdisciplinary team will work to address patients needs following a stroke.

 Physicians protect the individual from developing new medical issues, and Tejas has onsite medical oversight not offered at other post-acute brain injury programs.
-Our program is carefully directed by Dr. Joe Urquidez, Physical and Medicine Rehab.
-Physician and Medical Director, and care is also overseen by onsite neurologists.
+Our program is carefully directed by Dr. David Morledge and Dr. Gregory Tempest, who are both neurologists.
 All physicians are responsible for managing and coordinating the long-term care of patients.

 Rehabilitation nurses provide ongoing assessments for physical, emotional and personal wellbeing with patients and family, medication education, wound care, and education and management of skin, bladder and bowel issues.

 Physical therapists help patients gain strength, coordination, endurance and skills needed to maximize independence with functional mobility and return to independent living in the home and community.

 Occupational therapists engage the individual in meaningful ways to regain and improve skills of activities of daily living (ADLs) including eating, grooming, dressing, toileting, bathing; and instrumental activities of daily living (IADLs) including cooking, cleaning, laundry, shopping, money management, education, work, leisure and social participation.